Pernosco/on-prem/README.md

 We disable seccomp syscall filtering and AppArmor in our containers using Docker's `seccomp=unconfined` and `apparmor=unconfined`.
 The former is necessary because Pernosco uses somewhat exotic syscalls such as `ptrace`, `mount`, `unshare` and `userfaultfd`.
 The latter is necessary because AppArmor can interfere with operations such as mounting tmpfs in our nested sandboxes.
 Our containers are still effectively confined by Docker's namespace sandboxing.

+### Access to system-debuginfo repositories

+Using the `--system-debuginfo` parameter to `pernosco build` and `pernosco package-build` causes packages of relevant system debuginfo to be downloaded from the specified S3 bucket or file system.
+If you use `s3://pernosco-system-debuginfo-overlays`, that will make requests to our S3 bucket that we could monitor, exposing which Ubuntu packages you might be using with Pernosco.
+If this is a problem, don't use `--system-debuginfo`, or mirror our bucket to your own bucket or local file server and pass its location to `--system-debuginfo`.

+If our bucket is missing some packages or distributions that you want debuginfo for, let us know.
+Currently we support a subset of library packages, on all Ubuntu releases.
+Access to `s3://pernosco-system-debuginfo-overlays` requires your on-prem AWS credentials.

 ## Distro-specific advice

 ### Debian